ibm-cloud-docs/containers/storage-file-vpc-apps.md

 Create a persistent volume claim (PVC) to dynamically provision {{site.data.keyword.filestorage_vpc_short}} for your cluster.
 Dynamic provisioning automatically creates the matching persistent volume (PV) and orders the file share in your account.

-Before you begin, choose from the [available generation 2 storage classes](/docs/containers?topic=containers-storage-file-vpc-sc-ref).
+Now available, you can choose a [second-generation storage classes](/docs/containers?topic=containers-storage-file-vpc-sc-ref).

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)